Capital of India

 |1||Andaman and Nicobar Islands||Port Blair|

 |4||Daman and Diu||Daman|

 All the states and two union territories, Puducherry and the National Capital Territory of Delhi, have an elected form of government and legislatures.
-They are headed by a Chief Minister who is elected for a term of five years.
+They are headed by a Chief Minister, who is elected for a term of five years.
 Other union territories are directly ruled by the Central government.
-Under the States Reorganisation Act in 1956, the states were reorganised on the basis of language.
+Under the States Reorganisation Act of 1956, the states were reorganised on the basis of language.

 The map above shows locations of all the states and union territories along with their capitals.
 The names of the states are written in capital letters and the capitals are marked with a black dot.
 State and international boundaries are also marked in the map.
-There are tables below stating the capital of India and the capitals of the states and the union territories.
+The table below the map lists the capital of India and the capitals of the states and the union territories.